laszloOrha/kulcssoft_assignment/README.md

 -If it doesn't work then the SDK should be set to Java 1.8.<br>
 -While the server run, you can reach the application on http://localhost:8080<br>
 -You can reach the DB separately on http://localhost:8080/h2-console, the username and password can be found in the file called 'application.properties'.<br>
--In the test folder there are tests for the repositories, you can run them with the little play buttons near the method names or yiu can run them all with the one near the class name.<br>
+-In the test folder there are tests for the repositories, you can run them with the little play buttons near the method names or you can run them all with the one near the class name.<br>